Booking & Bail in Mission Viejo, CA

 If you have made the decision to bail your loved one out, we have professional Mission Viejo bail bond agents to meet with you and take you through the process quickly.
 Upon posting the bail bond, we will receive a Court appearance date that is predetermined by the Jail, usually within one month of the arrest date.
 (Should you decide not to bail out the arrested individual and they are kept in custody, he/she will be transported to Court by the Sheriff’s Department Transportation Division for his/her arraignment (first court appearance) within 48 hours of their arrest date, not including weekends and holidays.)
 Individuals arrested in Mission Viejo, California will most likely appear at the Harbor Justice Center-Newport Beach located at 4601 Jamboree Rd in the city of Newport Beach.
 Upon his or her release from either the Mission Viejo Sheriff’s Department or the Orange County Central Jail, our bail agent will meet with the arrested individual, go through the required paperwork with him or her, notify them of their Court Appearance and any other requirements our office may implement.

-Bail Bonds DIRECT Mission Viejo office understands you have many options/choices in deciding which Bail Bond Company to work with.
+Our Mission Viejo bail agents office understands you have many options/choices in deciding which Bail Bond Company to work with.
 We ask that you simply contact us, speak with one of our agents and give us the opportunity to make this bail bond process calm, comfortable and FAST for you and your loved one.